oddistoddist/web-sprint-challenge-intro-to-react/README.md

 ### Introduction

 In this challenge you will create a web page that presents a styled list of characters obtained from an API.
-Being able to render out data to a web page is a large part of what JavaScript developers do, this challenge assesses your ability to achieve such a task.
+Being able to render out data to a web page is a largnpme part of what JavaScript developers do, this challenge assesses your ability to achieve such a task.

 In meeting the minimum viable product (MVP) specifications listed below, your project might look somewhat similar to the solution examples below: